Ballester/ballester/README.md

 ### Hi there 👋

+I'm currently a data scientist at StepFunction.
+In the public repositories you will find the code to reproduce some of my papers.

 <!--
 **Ballester/ballester** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.